-- 8. During the CALIFORNIA CLASS PERIOD, DEFENDANT failed and continues to fail to accurately calculate and pay PLAINTIFF and the other members of the CALIFORNIA CLASS for their overtime worked.
-DEFENDANT unlawfully and unilaterally failed to accurately calculate wages for overtime worked by PLAINTIFFS and other members of the CALIFORNIA CLASS in order to avoid paying these employees the correct overtime compensation.
-As a result, PLAINTIFFS and the other members of the CALIFORNIA CLASS forfeited wages due them for working overtime without compensation at the correct overtime rates.
-DEFENDANT's uniform policy and practice to not pay the members of the CALIFORNIA CLASS the correct overtime rate for all overtime worked in accordance with applicable law is evidenced by DEFENDANT's business records. - 9.
-State law provides that employees must be paid overtime at one-and-onehalftimes their "regular rate of pay."
-PLAINTIFF and other CALIFORNIA CLASS Members were compensated at an hourly rate plus incentive pay that was tied to specific elements of an employee's performance. - 10.
-The second component of PLAINTIFF'S and other CALIFORNIA CLASS Members' compensation was DEFENDANT's non-discretionary incentive program that paid PLAINTIFF and other CALIFORNIA CLASS Members incentive wages based on their performance for DEFENDANT.
+8. During the CALIFORNIA CLASS PERIOD, DEFENDANT failed and continues to fail to accurately calculate and pay PLAINTIFF and the other members of the CALIFORNIA CLASS for their overtime worked and the correct rate for missed meal premiums.

+DEFENDANT unlawfully and unilaterally failed to accurately calculate wages for overtime worked and missed meal premiums owed to PLAINTIFF and other members of the CALIFORNIA CLASS in order to avoid paying these employees the correct overtime and meal premium compensation.
+As a result, PLAINTIFF and the other members of the CALIFORNIA CLASS forfeited wages due them for working overtime and missing meal periods without compensation at the correct overtime and meal premium rates.
+DEFENDANT's uniform policy and practice to not pay the members of the CALIFORNIA CLASS the correct overtime rate for all overtime worked and correct meal premium pay for missed meal periods in accordance with applicable law is evidenced by DEFENDANT's business records.

+- 9. State law provides that employees must be paid overtime and meal break premiums at one-and-one-half times their "regular rate of pay."
+PLAINTIFF and other CALIFORNIA CLASS Members were compensated at an hourly rate plus various incentive pay that was tied to specific elements of an employee's performance. - 10.
+The second component of PLAINTIFF's and other CALIFORNIA CLASS Members' compensation was DEFENDANT's non-discretionary incentive program that paid PLAINTIFF and other CALIFORNIA CLASS Members incentive wages based on their performance for DEFENDANT.
 The non-discretionary incentive program provided all employees paid on an hourly basis with incentive compensation when the employees met the various performance goals set by DEFENDANT.
-However, when calculating the regular rate of pay in order to pay overtime to PLAINTIFFS and other CALIFORNIA CLASS Members, DEFENDANT failed to include the incentive compensation as part of the employees' "regular rate of pay" for purposes of calculating overtime pay.
+However, when calculating the regular rate of pay in order to pay overtime and missed meal premiums to PLAINTIFF and other CALIFORNIA CLASS Members, DEFENDANT failed to include the incentive compensation as part of the employees' "regular rate of pay" for purposes of calculating overtime pay and missed meal premium pay.
 Management and supervisors described the incentive program to potential and new employees as part of the compensation package.
 As a matter of law, the incentive compensation received by PLAINTIFF and other CALIFORNIA CLASS Members must be included in the "regular rate of pay."
-The failure to do so has resulted in a systematic underpayment of overtime compensation to PLAINTIFF and other CALIFORNIA CLASS Members by DEFENDANT.
+The failure to do so has resulted in a systematic underpayment of overtime compensation and meal premium pay to PLAINTIFF and other